Posco International reviewing dividend payments on Myanmar gas project | Headlines

 Posco International reviewing dividend payments on Myanmar gas project

-South Korea's Posco International said on Friday it is reviewing dividend payments on a gas project in Myanmar, in a move that could further constrain funding to the military junta that seized control of the country in a Feb 1 coup.
+Posco must act now to suspend all payments to the junta," said Kinam Kim, a human rights lawyer and spokesman for the organisation.

-South Korea's Posco International said on Friday it is reviewing dividend payments on a gas project in Myanmar, in a move that could further constrain funding to the military junta that seized control of the country in a Feb 1 coup.
-The move follows a decision this week by Total and Chevron (CVX.N) that suspended some payments from a similar gas joint venture that is also part-owned by the state-owned gas enterprise.
+South Korea's Posco International said on Friday it is reviewing dividend payments on a gas project in Myanmar, in a move that could further constrain funding to the military junta, which seized control of the country in a Feb.
+1 coup.
+The move follows a decision this week by Total and Chevron that suspended some payments from a similar gas joint venture that is also part-owned by the state-owned gas enterprise.

 International firms doing business in the country have come under pressure from rights groups and Myanmar's deposed civilian government to review their operations since the coup and an ensuing bloody crackdown on protests in which hundreds have died.
 The oil and gas sector is one of the largest sources of foreign revenue for the country.
 "We are reviewing what has been demanded for us to do from the international community, and that includes suspending dividend payout.
 This internal discussion is taking place from various angles, and its not an easy one when the contract involves many," a Posco International spokesman told Reuters by phone, when asked about its gas venture in Myanmar.